 Noise Exposure Safety

 Working in noisy environments presents daily safety challenges to wildland firefighters.
 Noise exposure research clearly indicates that accidents and injuries increase in noisy work environments.
-Additionally…did you know that hearing loss is permanent…and preventable?
+Additionally, did you know that hearing loss is permanent?
+The good news is it’s also preventable.

 - Heavy equipment operators